What is Iyengar Yoga ?enquadro2020-08-07T16:34:23-04:00

-…an ancient and timeless art, science, a philosophy
+…an ancient and timeless art, science and philosophy

 Common Misconceptions about Yoga

-Yoga is a religion.
-Yoga is the study and observation of one’s Self, yoga is not a religion.
+Yoga is not a religion, it is the study and observation of one’s Self.
+Yoga is a science and philosophy.

 More on Iyengar Yoga

-A complete approach to physical, mental, emotional and spiritual transformation, bringing the practitioner to physical health and vitality, mental clarity and wisdom, and emotional serenity and poise.
+A complete approach to physical, mental, emotional, and spiritual transformation, bringing the practitioner to mental clarity and wisdom, emotional serenity, and poise, and physical health and vitality.

-Complete integration of the yoga philosophy with the practice of asana.
+Complete integration of the yoga philosophy with the practice of asana and pranayama.